-The license agreement has required us to pay to our Adviser a royalty fee of \$1 per quarter through December 19, 2007 for the use of the "Gladstone" name and the Diamond G logo.
-The amount of the fee is negotiable on an annual basis by our compensation committee and approved by a majority of our independent directors, and the fee was increased to \$10 per quarter, effective at the beginning of the next contract term on December 20, 2007, as a result of the last negotiation.
+The license agreement requires us to pay to our Adviser a royalty fee of \$10 per quarter for the use of the "Gladstone" name and the Diamond G logo.
+The amount of the fee is negotiable on an annual basis by our compensation committee and approved by a majority of our independent directors.
 The license arrangement will terminate in the event that our Adviser is no longer our adviser.